AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 ### You are bad at predicting the future

 Humans are bad at predicting the future.
 If you don't believe this statement, I recommend diving into the book [Superforecasting][superforecasting].
-To make matters worse, software projects are complicated and usually unique.
+To make matters worse, software projects are complicated and unique.
 Looking at past projects to predict the success or shape of the upcoming project may fail, because each project has developers discovering things for the first time.
 On top of that technical challenge, you are likely working with humans, and those humans will introduce additional complexities and surprises.

 I recommend lightweight planning, but I do not recommend having confidence in your predictions.